mlehotay/blog/content/probability-simulation.md

         print('Player loses.')
 ```

+We can call our function with a randomized strategy like this:

 ```python
 monty_hall(random.choice([False, True]))
 ```

     Game begins.
-(The car is behind door 1).
+(The car is behind door 3).
-    Player chooses door 3.
+    Player chooses door 2.
-    Monty opens door 2 to reveal a goat.
+    Monty opens door 1 to reveal a goat.
-    Player still chooses door 3.
+    Player still chooses door 2.
-    Monty opens door 1 to reveal the car.
+    Monty opens door 3 to reveal the car.
     Player loses.

+Now lets clean it up a bit and remove the print statements so it runs quietly.

 ```python